Deed Of Trust: A Definition

 If a sign-in page does not automatically pop up in a new tab, click here

 How Does A Deed Of Trust Work?

 In exchange for a deed of trust, the borrower gives the lender one or more promissory notes.
 A promissory note is a document that states a promise to pay the debt and is signed by the borrower.
-It contains the terms of the loan including information such as the interest rate and other obligations.
+It contains the terms of the home loan including information such as the interest rate and other obligations.

-Once a loan is completely paid, the promissory note will be marked “paid in full” and the deed will be returned to the buyer.
+Once a loan is completely repaid, the promissory note will be marked “paid in full” and the deed will be returned to the buyer.
 While the buyer is paying off the home, the lender will keep the promissory note, whereas the buyer only gets to keep a copy for their records.